dr2633/cuda-guides/01-introduction.md

 - **2012:** AlexNet's breakthrough in ImageNet competition, powered by CUDA GPU acceleration [3]
 - **2014:** Introduction of cuDNN (CUDA Deep Neural Network) library
 - **2015:** Development of major frameworks like TensorFlow and PyTorch with CUDA support

+*Note: AlexNet was trained on two [NVIDIA GTX 580 GPUs](https://www.nvidia.com/docs/IO/100940/GeForce_GTX_580_Datasheet.pdf) in 2012.
+The GTX 580 was based on the Fermi architecture and had 512 CUDA cores.

 ### Software Stack Evolution
 NVIDIA's comprehensive software stack development was crucial for adoption: